|Nutrition Facts (per serving)|

-Grind the roasted peppercorns and star anise in a blender, pepper mill, or spice grinder.
+Grind the toasted peppercorns and the star anise in a blender, pepper mill, or spice grinder.

-Pass the blended seasonings through a strainer so you are left with an even consistency.
+Pass the blended seasonings through a fine-mesh strainer so you are left with an even consistency.

 Mix in the ground cloves, ground cinnamon, and ground fennel seeds.

-Place the mixture back into the blender and grind the seasonings until very fine.
+Place the mixture back into the blender, mill, or spice grinder and grind the spices until very fine.

-Store in an airtight container and keep it in a dark and cool space.
+Store in an airtight container and keep in a dark, cool space until use.

 Always use five-spice powder sparingly as it can be quite strong.
 Several Chinese recipes, including princess chicken and five-spice pork, feature five-spice powder as an ingredient.
 Not every recipe has to be Asian in nature, though.
 For instance, the average roasted chicken or glazed carrots take on a whole new life when seasoned with this flavorful mixture.

 What Is Chinese Cinnamon?